epfl-ada/ada-2022-project-adlucere2022/README.md

 ## Additional Datasets

 * IMDB dataset: included as to enrich the selected dataset's features.
 After analysis only the IMDB score was kept.
 Despite leading to a decreasing number of complete datapoints (around 20 to 25% of losses), we decided to perform the merge to obtain this interesting score to end our pipeline.
+In order to deal with the data size of 100GB, we perform an analysis and data extraction on a local machine (code provided on the notebook) before exporting the resulting dataframe ('movie_data_imdbscores.csv') on this GitHub repository.

 ## Methods